lunfardo314/verkle/README.md

 ## General
 The repository contains an implementation of the so-called [_verkle tree_](https://math.mit.edu/research/highschool/primes/materials/2018/Kuszmaul.pdf) as a 257-ary [trie](https://en.wikipedia.org/wiki/Trie), a prefix tree.

-The implementation uses _polynomial KZG (aka Kate) commitments_ for _vector commitments_ instead of hashing as a commitment method used in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
+The implementation uses _polynomial KZG (aka Kate) commitments_ for _vector commitments_ instead of hash function as a commitment method as in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
 The approach offers significant advantages with regard to performance, specifically data size of data structures.
 Please find below references to the extensive literature about _KZG commitments_ and _verkle trees_.

 The implementation uses _trusted setup_ completely in Lagrange basis.
-Please find here all [math and formulas](https://hackmd.io/@Evaldas/SJ9KHoDJF) as well as references to articles it is based upon.
+Please find here all [math and formulas](https://hackmd.io/@Evaldas/SJ9KHoDJF) as well as references to the articles it is based upon.

-The implementation uses a bit unconventional approach to the data structure of the trie, the _257-ary trie_.
+The implementation mostly follows structure of the [Merkle Patricia Tree](https://eth.wiki/fundamentals/patricia-tree).
+Instead of being _hexary_, it uses 257 characters in the trie alphabet:
+256 possible values of the byte plus one for the commitment to the terminal value, hence the _257-ary trie_.

-The rationale for this: we aim to use original keys of arbitrary length without hashing them as in Patricia tries.
+The rationale for this: we aim to use original keys of arbitrary length without hashing them and making all 32 byte long.
+This result in shorter keys, more predictable and slowly changing structure of the trie.
 Any key can point to the terminal value and same time can be a prefix in other keys.
-So, in each node, we need to commit to up to `256` children (max byte value) plus, possibly, to one terminal value, hence `257`.
+So, in each node, we need to commit to up to `256` children (max byte value) plus, possibly, to one terminal value.

-We see benefits in the approach, due to its properties:

-* the trie is wide, so proofs are short.
-* use of bytes as child indices makes encoding simpler than in _hexary Patricia trie_.
-* keys used in the trie are short
-* nodes are reused for commitments to terminal values
-* keys are not randomized by hashing, so it represents structure of the state on the chain.
-  It makes it possible, for example, to have commitments to partitions of state, say state of one smart contract or even one data structure in the state, say an array of a dictionary.
-* adding to or updating a key/value pair never deletes keys from the trie, only updates a small amount of values and/or adds one new key/value pair.

-As it is seen from the implementation, use of 257 instead of more conventional 256 trie does not add any significant overhead.
+As it is seen from the implementation, the special 257th "character" does not introduce significant overhead, while it has some advantages, such as much simple encoding of the trie node.

 ## Repository and dependencies